 Server data from the Official MCP Registry

 Cross-session WebFetch cache for Claude Code.
-SQLite, 7-day TTL, MCP plugin.
+Unlimited TTL by default, SQLite, MCP plugin.

 Cross-session WebFetch cache for Claude Code.
-SQLite, 7-day TTL, MCP plugin.
+Unlimited TTL by default, SQLite, MCP plugin.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.